farcaster-project/RFCs/06-datum-and-instructions.md

 **Sent by**: Bob clients|Alice daemon

-Provides Bob's daemon or Alice's clients the core set of arbritrating transactions.
+Provides Bob's daemon or Alice's clients the core set of arbitrating transactions.

  1. data:
     - The `lock (b)` transaction